EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 In order to complete this assignment, the following goals must be met:

 - The FineCollectionService uses the Dapr SMTP output binding to send an email.
 - The SMTP binding calls a development SMTP server that runs as part of the solution in a Docker container.

 This assignment targets number **4** in the end-state setup:

 <img src="../img/dapr-setup.png" style="zoom: 67%;" />

-## Step 1: Use the Dapr state management building block
+## Step 1: Use the Dapr output binding in the FineCollectionService

+You will add code to the FineCollectionService so it uses the Dapr SMTP output binding to send an email:

 1. Open the `src` folder in this repo in VS Code.